bing-he/bing-he.github.io/research.md

 __2. Detecting tremors from ocean bottom seismic data__ ([here](https://github.com/bing-he/Tremor_detection) for code and details)

-Tremor is
+Tremor is characterized by emergent and persistent microseism and is usually supposed to occur with slow slip events.
+Hours- to weeks-long tremors are easy to identify by visual and envelope correlation methods.
+However, isolated short-duration tremors can be challenging to distinguish from the earthquake and ambient noise signals, especially for noisy ocean bottom seismic data.
+This work incorporated the previous tremor detection methods and performed a transparent workflow to automatically detect tremors in ocean bottom seismic data, significantly reducing false detections from earthquakes, T-phases, and noise.

 __3. (Cooperation work) Separation of seismic signal using machine learning methods__ ([here](https://github.com/yinjiuxun/WaveDecompNet) for code and details)

-A seismogram is a record of how the ground moves and usually contains a rich mix of different seismic signals.
-The transient signals capture the seismic process and it is essential to understand its mechanism.
-The ambient noise field is useful in correlation seismology to extract spatial and temporal variations in the Earth structur.
-This work developed a multi-task encoder-decoder network named WaveDecompNet to separate transient signals from ambient signals directly.
+A seismogram is a record of how the ground moves and usually contains a rich mix of seismic signals.
+The transient signals capture the seismic process, and it is essential to understand its mechanism.
+The ambient noise field is helpful in correlation seismology to extract spatial and temporal variations in the earth's structure.
+This work developed a multi-task encoder-decoder network named WaveDecompNet to directly separate transient signals from ambient signals.
+This work cooperates with seismologists from Harward University.

-__4. Removing the contributions from ocean water in seafloor pressure data__
+__4. (Cooperation work) Removing the contributions from ocean water in seafloor pressure data__

 __5. Building a 3D subduction zone model using CUBIT__